FairWell-dev/FairWell/README.md

 Users will first select the target feature of the dataset and features that they would like to evaluate for biases.
 They then select the specific metric that they wish to view as a plot in the comparison further down the page.
 Following this, the fairness metrics below will be calculated for each feature:

-- Class Imbalance (CI): Identifies any under representation of classes within the dataset
+- **Class Imbalance (CI)**: Identifies any under representation of classes within the dataset
-- Jensen-Shannon Divergence (JS): Measures label imbalance between 2 classes by measuring their similiarity between their probability distributions
+- **Jensen-Shannon Divergence (JS)**: Measures label imbalance between 2 classes by measuring their similiarity between their probability distributions

 A scatter plot which plots the selected fairness metric for each subgroup pairing within the feature is shown.
 All user uploaded datasets' metrics will be plotted on the same scatter plot to allow for ease of comparison.

-After implementing mitigation measures on the dataset, users can then upload the new dataset and view comparisons against previous iterations.
+After implementing mitigation measures on the dataset, users can then upload the new dataset and **view comparisons** against previous iterations.

 ### Model Bias Detection & Mitigation

 With a model, users can easily assess the fairness of their model's predictions with regard to the input dataset.
 The aim is to allow for identifying bias from the model after it is trained.
-Coupled with the previous page on fairness assessment on the data, users can identify if the source of bias comes from the data or model, or both.
+Coupled with the previous page on fairness assessment on the data, users can identify the source of bias and investigate if comes from the data or model, or both.

 Users will first select the target feature from the dataset, along with the features they would like to evaluate for fairness.
 The inference process will then kick off for every model, returning predictions as outputs.
-With both the ground truth (target) and the predictions, each model's performance will be calculated, along the following fairness metrics for every feature:
+With both the ground truth (target) and the predictions, **each model's performance will be calculated**, along the following fairness metrics for every feature:

-- Demographic Parity (DP): Measures the same positive prediction ratio across groups identified by the sensitive features.
+- **Demographic Parity (DP)**: Measures the same positive prediction ratio across groups identified by the sensitive features.
-- Equalized Odds (EO): Measures the equality in terms of error rate.
+- **Equalized Odds (EO)**: Measures the equality in terms of error rate.
 Same false positive rate and false negative rate across sensitive groups identified.
-- Predictive Parity (PP): Measures the error rates in terms of fraction of errors over the ground truth.
+- **Predictive Parity (PP)**: Measures the error rates in terms of fraction of errors over the ground truth.
 The model should have the same precision across sensitive groups.

-A scatter plot that plots the relationship between the selected fairness metric and each model's performance will be shown.
+A scatter plot that plots the **relationship between the selected fairness metric and each model's performance** will be shown.
 This is coupled with an expandable insights section, allowing users to evaluate the potential trade-offs from their models and fairness.

-Lastly, the page will compare the aforementioned fairness metrics of each feature selected for fairness assessment, providing users with useful mitigation approaches they can take towards fairer model development.
+Lastly, the page will compare the aforementioned fairness metrics of each feature selected for fairness assessment, providing users with useful **mitigation approaches** they can take towards fairer model development.
 After applying fairness mitigation, users can revisit this page with a new dataset and model for comparison against their previous iterations.

 ## Dataset: New York City (NYC) Subway Traffic

 Recognising the need for a demo, the New York City Subway Dataset which contains both neighbourhood census data and subway traffic data is used as an example.
 A PyTorch model is built using the dataset, then assessing the fairness the data and model predictions were done, followed by iterating through various mitigation approaches to build fairer models.

-The dataset we selected consists of subway traffic in NYC, along with neighborhood census data of the city.
+The dataset we selected consists of subway traffic in NYC, along with neighbourhood census data of the city.
 It is hosted on Kaggle by Edden, who has performed preprocessing steps to convert the raw data provided by The Metropolitan Transportation Authority (MTA), North America's largest transportation network.
-The census data is from NYU Furman Center's New York City Neighborhood Data Profiles and the neighborhood data is from University of Berkeley GeoData Library.
+The census data is from NYU Furman Center's New York City neighbourhood Data Profiles and the neighbourhood data is from University of Berkeley GeoData Library.

 ### Problem Statement